MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 - Code can be reused and shared with other projects
 - Reduces and manages complexity (you don't have to remember why you did the things you did)

-As we think about architecture, one of the most important points to remember is to break the functionality of our code into layers that are independent can be re-used.
+As we think about architecture, one of the most important points to remember is to break the functionality of our code into layers that are independent and can be re-used.

 In our project, we'll be using a very common architectural design called _Model View Controller_, or MVC for short.
 We will separate our code into the following: